-by Jen McPherson on February 13, 2007 in Gadgets
+by Jen McPherson on February 13, 2007 in Peripherals

 We are always on the look out for a tool that can help us work faster and more efficiently.
 Logitechâ€™s NuLOOQ navigator promises a great deal of added functionality in a complimentary desktop tool, making it easier and more fun to use many applications.
 Itâ€™s not a mouse and certainly wonâ€™t take its place, you use it to compliment your mouse, NuLOOQ in one hand and your mouse in the other.

 However, the volume function only works while on your desktop or surfing the net, unless you otherwise specify.
 If your in a program itâ€™ll take on the default functions for the program you running.
 While in MS Word, the turn dial would increase the size of text, and in Photoshop CS2 it would work in conjunction with the trigger points (specifically the static value control trigger) allowing you to increase brush size, opacity, hardness and more, just by simple motion.
 You could configure it to work that way with all applications, but that limits your uses for it.

 Last but certainly not least are the programmable trigger points.
 These buttons are all given an icon, which are lit up blue when you turn your pc on.
 Now, this is where I got a bit stuck on their use, and took me a little while, but I figured out how to set them up to my own specifications.
 Using the preferences pane you can change the default settings to configure them for specific desktop use and also use them in conjunction with other programs, such as Firefox.